 Write My Professional Paper Cognitive Intervention Combined with Physical Activity

 Greater results were expected when combined cognitive intervention with physical exercise, however, there was no significant improvement over cognitive intervention alone.
 The physical intervention involved aerobic exercise, balance coordination, flexibility, gymnastic exercises, walking, strength training, Wii games, dancing, Taichi, and step exercises.
 Discussion questioning the results came to the conclusion that combined intervention requires both mental and physical exertion of older adults, and possibly leads to cognitive fatigue, excessive stress and higher frequency produced lesser results.
 Unfortunately, the researchers could not demonstrate a superior method between cognitive intervention and physical exercise.

 The short time period investigated (96 weeks) may lack information on the best overall method for reducing age-related cognitive decline.
 Long term data is required before making any definitive judgments over which strategy is better.

-Non-Invasive Brain Stimulation
+get link Non-Invasive Brain Stimulation